dinoboards/dinoboards.github.io/index.md

 A working/bootable MSX system can be constructed in various configurations.
 You can have all *Yellow* series modules, or use a mixture of Yellow and stock RC2014 modules.

-For a full MSX system you need at least:
+For a bootable MSX system you need at least:

 | Name | Options |
 | ---- | --------|